zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

+But I don't want _you_ to use the new function.
+It's already being used.
+It's name explains what it does.
+Before I extracted that function it was a snippet of code in a larger function.
+That snippet had an interface both at it's entry point and it exit point -- but that interface was not explicit.
+By extracting the function that snippet turns into a black box with a name and a define interface.

+**JO:**

+I think this digression misses the overall point; I have reworded my argument to eliminate the word "use", so hopefully that makes your comment unnecesssary.
+If not, please revise it.

+**UB:**

+Perhaps I should have said that it makes the already existing complexity more explicit, gives it a name, and gives it a defined interface.

+**JO:**

+How about revising your original comment along these lines?
+Then I will revise my response to match (maybe I can remove some of it).

+**UB:**

+I would say, rather, that our job is to *organize* complexity such that it can be ignored when the compexity is not needed.
+If I can tell what a function does by looking at it's name and arguments, then I do not need to know the complexity that it contains.

+I call this: *Being Polite*.

+**UB:**

+I don't think we disagree in principle.
+We both agree that splitting up functions is a good way to hide complexity.
+It seems to me that all we are quibbling about is the degree.
+I believe in the principle of many small named functions.
+Perhaps you believe in the principle of a few moderately sized functions.
+To each his own.

+**UB:**

 I agree with that too.
 It would clearly be going to far to extract every line of a function into a new function.

+**JO:**

+Given this, maybe we can revise the arguments above to focus on our agreement and avoid uninteresting nitpicking?
+For example, maybe you could say that you also agree that it's possible to take decomposition too far, and explain how you decide when things have gone too far?
+On the other hand, if you believe that introducing new functions comes with no cost (in terms of the additional interfaces), that's an important disagreement that needs to be highlighted.

 **JOHN:**